 - inform the landlord straight away of anything youre concerned about (such as missing or damaged items)

-You can get independent help and advice on all aspects of private accommodation, including utility bills, contracts, maintenance and repairs from Unipol or the Student Advice Centre in the University Union building.
+You can get independent help and advice on all aspects of private accommodation, including utility bills, contracts, maintenance and repairs from Unipol or Student Advice in the University Union building.

 Register with a doctor